Most Profitable Casino Games

 Between 1,600 and 2,000 coinsCollect

 The progressive prize is drawn randomly and is not triggered by a specific symbol combination.
-One important thing to mention here is that the theoretical return in this slot ranges from 85.02% to 99.00%.
-Playing in Supermetre mode is skilled-based and requires informed decision-making when it comes to bet sizing and collecting your current winnings.
-The table above shows you the correct betting strategy that enables players to maximise their returns in the long term.
+One important point is that the theoretical return in this slot ranges from 85.02% to 99.00%.
+Playing in Supermetre Mode is skill-based and requires informed decision-making regarding bet sizing and when to collect your winnings.
+The table above shows the optimal betting strategy to maximise returns in the long term.

 Mega Joker by NetEnt